HULFSynth : An INR based Super-Resolution and Ultra Low-Field MRI Synthesis via Contrast factor estimation: Methods

-Given a 3D ULF image and its tissue segmentations, $\mathrm{\{Y, S_t^{ulf}}\}$, we jointly predict a HF-like image and segmentations without HF supervision, as depicted in Fig. \ref{fig:block_diagram_2}(A).
+Given a 3D ULF image and its tissue segmentations, $\mathrm{\{Y, S_t^{ulf}}\}$, we jointly predict the latent HF-like image and its segmentations without any HF supervision, as depicted in Fig. \ref{fig:block_diagram_2}(A).
 To solve this ill-posed, inverse problem, we parameterize an INR using a Multilayer perceptron (MLP) with normalized 3D coordinates, w = (x, y, z) as input, whose coordinates are in the range $\Omega \in$ [-1, 1].
-Fourier Feature Embedding ($\psi(w)$) was applied to input coordinates to enable MLP learn high-frequency functions \cite{molaeiImplicitNeuralRepresentation2023}.
+Fourier Feature Embedding, $\psi(w)$ was applied to input coordinates to enable MLP learn high-frequency functions \cite{molaeiImplicitNeuralRepresentation2023}.
 The INR, $F(.)$ parametrizes images as continuous functions where embedded spatial coordinates are mapped to HF intensity, $\mathrm{\hat{X}}$ and tissue-type segmentations, $\mathrm{\hat{S}_t}$ values such that $F_\theta \mathrm{: \psi(w) \rightarrow \{\hat{X} , \hat{S_t}\}}$, where $\theta$ represents MLP parameters.
 The final predicted HF image, $\mathrm{\hat{X}_{w}}$ is reconstructed as a weighted sum of predicted tissue segmentations and intensity i.e., $\mathrm{ \hat{X}_{w} = \underset{t \in T}\Sigma \hat{X} \odot \hat{S}_t }$.

 { \textbf{Network: } Adapted from WIRE \cite{saragadamWIREWaveletImplicit2023}, we implemented an INR network using an MLP with Gabor wavelet activations.
+The selection of the WIRE activation function is motivated by the need for a specific inductive bias: one that demonstrates high fidelity in reconstructing high-frequency details while exhibiting low sensitivity to noise.
+Additionally, unlike SIRENs \cite{sitzmannImplicitNeuralRepresentations2020}, WIRE does not require carefully initialized weights.
 The network configuration is, input spatial features: 3, output features: 5, hidden layers: 3, features per layer: 128, optimizer: Adam.
 In the final layer, segmentation outputs (4) were passed to softmax function and image intensity output (1) was passed to a ReLU function.
 Pre-activation outputs were used for regularization. }